3 Movie Theater Stocks to Watch

 One of my favorite parts of investing is that investors hardly ever agree.
 You can get different opinions from different investors about the same stock.
 Nowhere is this conflict of opinions more obvious than with movie theater stocks.
 One investor might tell you that Company A is the future.
 Directly after, the second investor could tell you that Company A is doomed to fail.
 That is why it’s so important to do your own homework and trust your decisions.

 With the rise of streaming, it’s easy to make a case that movie theaters are dying.
 For example, the cost of a movie ticket is about $10.
 This is very close to the price of a monthly subscription for most streaming platforms.
 Your money is much better spent on a streaming service because streaming allows you to watch unlimited movies, as opposed to just one.

 However, you could also argue that the movie theater experience is much better than streaming.
 No matter how big your TV is, it’s not as big as the Big Screen.
 Additionally, movie theaters offer a communal experience.
-There is something about experiencing a movie with 100-200 other people that just makes you feel good.

 Top Movie Theater Stocks to Buy